-In the first half of the 70s, Ringo actually outpaced his fellow Beatles.
+In the first half of the Seventies, Ringo actually outpaced his fellow Beatles.
 He racked up seven Top 10 hits between 1971 and 1975, a streak bookended by “It Don’t Come Easy” (Number Four) and “No No Song” (Number Three).
-Ringo was highly visible in the 70s and 80s, casting himself into a celebrity whirl that included musicians, actors and scenemakers.
+Ringo was highly visible in the Seventies and Eighties, casting himself into a celebrity whirl that included musicians, actors and scenemakers.

 His solo albums became star-studded affairs, and Ringo guested on numerous others’ records.
 The list of those with whom he played is a virtual Rock and Roll Hall of Fame, ranging from Eric Clapton and Stephen Stills to B. B. King and Howlin’ Wolf.
 Meanwhile, Ringo built a respectable dossier as an actor.
 Beginning with rave notices for A Hard Day’s Night back in 1964, Ringo evinced a flair for the screen.
-His filmography includes roles in Candy, The Magic Christian, That’ll Be the Day, and Caveman (where he met his wife, Barbara Bach).
-Ringo also directed the T. Rex documentary Born to Boogie.
+His filmography includes roles in Candy (1968), The Magic Christian (1969), That’ll Be the Day (1973) and 1981's Caveman (where he met his wife, Barbara Bach).
+Ringo also directed the T. Rex documentary Born to Boogie (1972).
 He later endeared himself to the younger set as Mr. Conductor on Shining Time Station.

-Ringo put the partying life behind him in the late 80s, subsequently reengaging with music in fruitful and exciting ways.
+Ringo put the partying life behind him in the late Eighties, subsequently re-engaging with music in fruitful and exciting ways.
 He began piloting his All-Starr Band, a touring supergroup with a changeable lineup.
 Some of his best solo albums, reflecting a return to Liverpudlian whimsy and Beatlish musicality, have come during a renaissance that began with the 1992 release Time Takes Time.

-Despite his extensive résumé, the core of Ringo Starr’s legacy comes back to the beat that he’s kept for the Beatles and myriad others for over half a century.
+Despite his extensive résumé, the core of Ringo Starr’s legacy comes back to the beat that he has kept for the Beatles and myriad others for over half a century.